luigi311/mythwar-site/docs/events/crab.md

 ### Part A: Roll Dice

-- For a total of 3 rounds
-- Each round players will roll a dice that ranges from **1 to 33**.
+- Each players will roll a dice that ranges from **1 to 99**.
-- The player with the highest roll earns the right to catch crabs, announced by the system.
+- If you roll above the threshold of **60**, you get to catch crabs.
-- There can be *outrolls*—other players may beat your roll and take the spot.
+- If you roll below the threshold, you will have to wait 30 seconds before you can roll again.
 - The system will announce: *“Go catch the crabs in the Crab Pit!”* when it’s your turn.

 ---
 ### Part B: Catching Crabs

-- During your turn, crabs will spawn around the Crab Pit.
+- crabs will continuously spawn around the Crab Pit.
-- Run and **click the real crabs** to catch them.
+- For 90 seconds **click the real crabs** to catch them.
-- Beware: **fake crabs** are planted to trick you.
+- Beware: **fake crabs** are planted to trick you and waste time.

 ---